Michael McTeer <mcteer@...>

 1890's.
 Until recently I have never really had "access" to the on line

-great aunt).
-So a "KALKOPF" family going to Philadelphia is of great
+enteries there.
+But of course a "KALKOPF" family going to Philadelphia is of

 immigration or just visiting.
 My great grandfather, "Aaron", I was told was